sirtrottimus/hotdog-water/README.md

 ## License

-This project is licensed under the [MIT Non-Commercial License](LICENSE).
+This project is under the proprietary license outlined [Here](LICENSE).

 ---